 The only hope for veterans and veteran advocates who want to “make VA great again” is that the experts around President Trump will have the right answers because they will be forced to deal with the right questions, starting with those presented by the experiences of Tiffany and Scotty Smiley that are shared by so many.

-Sherman Gillums, Jr. is Executive Director of Paralyzed Veterans of America and is a paralyzed U.S. Marine Corps veteran.
-He has written editorials for the New York Times, The Hill, and is regularly quoted in the Washington Post and Wall Street Journal with appearances on CNN, FOX, CBS News, and C-SPAN.
+Sherman Gillums, Jr. is Chief Strategy Officer for American Veterans (AMVETS).
+Prior to his present assignment, he served as Executive Director of Paralyzed Veterans of America and is a U.S. Marine Corps veteran.
+He has written editorials for the New York Times, The Hill, Task & Purpose and is regularly quoted in the Washington Post and Wall Street Journal with appearances on CNN, FOX, CBS News, and C-SPAN.
 He is a Liberty Nation Guest Contributor.

 Latest articles by Sherman Gillums (see all)